Global Optimization with Parametric Function Approximation: Experiments

-In Figure \ref{fig:simulation}(b) and \ref{fig:simulation}(c), all methods are suffering from linear regret because $f_2$ and $f_3$ are misspecified functions.
-The gap between GO-UCB and other methods is smaller in Figure \ref{fig:simulation}(c) than in \ref{fig:simulation}(b) because optimizing $f_3$ is more challenging than $f_2$ since $f_3$ has much more local optimal points.
+In Figure \ref{fig:simulation}(b) and \ref{fig:simulation}(c), all methods are suffering from linear regrets because $f_2, f_3$ are misspecified functions.
+The gap between GO-UCB and other methods is smaller in Figure \ref{fig:simulation}(c) than in \ref{fig:simulation}(b) because optimizing $f_3$ is more challenging than $f_2$ since $f_3$ has more local optimal points.